dataweb2/introduction_to_migration/README.md

 ## A no-code PHP session

 I did not write any rule of PHP code for this session.
-All was done via YAML config files that were added to the config/sync folder (by default that one exists in the `sites/default/files` folder) and imported in the Drupal data via `drush cim` (config import).
+All was done via YAML config files that were added to the `config/sync` folder (by default that one exists in the `sites/default/files` folder) and imported in the Drupal data via `drush cim` (config import).

-We only use the plugins that are in Drupal core and the contributed modules `migrate_plus`.
+We only use the plugins that are in Drupal core and available via the contributed module `migrate_plus`.

 ## To get started